Joanie Dimavicius – Chair

 John Fletcher – Treasurer

-John is a relative newcomer to the ACCESS board, joining in 2014.
+John joined the ACCESS board in 2014.
 He spent his working life providing editorial and publishing services to a range of companies.
 Now retired he is applying those skills to help ACCESS promote its message and services, and has also taken on the role of Treasurer.
 He is married to Joanie Dimavicius, the Chair.